HackerNews-lsd2017/block-chain/README.md

 2. mvn dockerfile:build
 3. docker-compose up

-To run the project with only one command:
+To run the project with only one command - unix systems:
 1. run the bash script ./run.sh (automates all manual steps from above)